 An annual grant program that provides initial funding for community-based programs that promote vibrancy

 Ten at the Top, through a funding commitment from Phil Hughes and Hughes Investments Inc., has established the Hughes Investments Vibrancy Initiative: ELEVATE UPSTATE Grants.
 The purpose of the ELEVATE UPSTATE Grants is to identify and provide initial funding support for community-based programs that promote community and economic vibrancy in local areas across the Upstate.
 For the 2022 grant cycle, the initiative will award two grants annually up to $5,000 each (total of $10,000 per year) to entities including neighborhood associations, civic- or community-based organizations, non-profit organizations or local governments that are committed to developing and implementing programs designed to increase local vibrancy in communities within the Upstate.
 Two of the grants will be awarded using the same format and criteria as in past years.
 The third grant will be awarded for a project implemented at the new Bridgeway Station development in Mauldin, SC (more details on space and criteria below).

 HOW TO APPLY

 Applicants must be located in and do their work within communities in one of the ten Upstate counties: Abbeville, Anderson, Cherokee, Greenville, Greenwood, Laurens, Oconee, Pickens, Spartanburg, or Union.
 Successful proposals for projects funded by ELEVATE UPSTATE (EU) should be able to clearly demonstrate how the implementation of the initiative that they propose will benefit and provide vibrancy in the local community.
 These proposals may seek to produce a physical result, such as a mural, sculpture or signage that will increase the vibrancy and sense of place within a community, or implement the first of a reoccurring or annual event or program that helps grow vibrancy within a community.
-Click the link below for more details about grant parameters.
+Click the links below for more details about grant parameters and interest form.